Craving french fries? Try these easy baked french fries that are tossed in chili powder, cumin, and garlic, then roasted to crispy perfection!

 Much like traditional french fries, roasted potato wedges are best served immediately.
 You want them while they’re hot and crispy!

 If you do have any leftovers, you can store them covered in the refrigerator for up to 5 days.
 I would recommend reheating them in the oven or a skillet.

 I love side dishes.
 Sometimes, they’re even better than the main course!
 If you’re looking for more tasty recipes to round out your meal, here are a few of my favorite side dishes:

 When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - 3/4 pound gold potatoes (skin on, scrubbed clean)

 - 2 teaspoons olive oil

-Dump the potatoes onto a baking sheet and separate them.
-Bake for 15 minutes, then turn wedges over and bake another 10 minutes or until done.
+- Bake for 15 minutes, then flip the wedges and bake for another 10 minutes or until crispy.